tandoraco/changelog/README.md

 - Flake8 is used as a linter and pre-commit hooks.
 - Add flake8 as a pre-commit hook so that code is checked for pep8 conventions.
 If this is not followed, the code may fail the style check test in pipeline.
 - `flake8 --install-hook git`

+## Payanpaadu package

+- To reuse code across multiple repositories, we have developed our own python package called payanpaadu.
+To know more read this [wiki](https://bitbucket.org/tandoraco/payanpaadu/wiki/Home).

 ## Other useful links